Liqwid-Labs/agora/agora/Agora/Effect/README.md

 -   No transactions should result in funds being paid to an effect.
 -   Effects concerning configuration of the governance system should not permit funds to be transferred between outputs.
--   Needed informations for effect should be explicitly provided by the effect datum.
+-   Needed information for effect should be explicitly provided by the effect datum.
 In other words, the redeemer should be discarded, or explicitly checked to carry no data.